dojo/framework/docs/en/testing/introduction.md

 # Introduction

 Dojo provides a robust testing framework using `@dojo/cli-test-intern`.
-It allows you to efficiently test the output of your widgets and validate your expecations.
+It allows you to efficiently test the output of your widgets and validate your expectations.

 | Feature             | Description                                                                                                                                 |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |